 This alert and agile hunter, with its companionable social network, promises a fascinating encounter.

 African Wild Dogs used to live throughout sub-Saharan Africa but now are mostly limited to southern Africa and the southern part of East Africa.
-Populations have diminished in the face of human activity and habitat loss as well as infectious disease.
-There may be no more than 6,500 African Wild Dogs remaining in the wild.
-They are classed as endangered by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
+Populations have diminished as a result of of human activity and habitat loss and it's estimated that there are less than 6,500 African Wild Dogs remaining in the wild.
+They are classified as Endangered by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).

 The African Wild Dog has many aliases, including the ‘Hunting Dog’ and ‘Cape Hunting Dog’ and is also known as the ‘Painted Dog’, due to the unique patterns along their body.
 Their scientific name, Lycaon pictus, is Latin, meaning painted wolf.